SamuelAmiaka/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 <h3>Concepts</h3>

-For this project, students are expected to look at these concepts:
+For this project, students are expected to look at these concepts:-

 <ul>
 <li><a href="https://alx-intranet.hbtn.io/concepts/17">Web Server</a></li>